fybrik/fybrik/site/docs/get-started/quickstart.md

     curl https://raw.githubusercontent.com/fybrik/fybrik/{{ currentRelease|default('master') }}/third_party/openmetadata/install_OM.sh | bash -s -- --operation getFiles
     ```
     Follow the instructions that appear on screen to change the OpenMetadata location and credentials (`OPENMETADATA_ENDPOINT`, `OPENMETADATA_USER` and `OPENMETADATA_PASSWORD`) and then run `make prepare-openmetadata-for-fybrik`.

-The installation of OpenMetadata could take a long time (around 20 minutes on a VM running [kind](https://kind.sigs.k8s.io/) Kubernetes).

 Running `make` installs OpenMetadata in the `open-metadata` namespace.
 To install OpenMetadata in another namespace, or to change the credentials of the different services used by OpenMetadata, edit the variables in the `Makefile.env` file.